ecker-lab/Learning_Vibrating_Plates/README.md

 To address the frequency response prediction task, we propose a novel frequency query operator model, which is trained to map plate geometries to frequency response functions.
 By integrating principles from operator learning and implicit models for shape encoding, our approach effectively addresses the prediction of resonance peaks of frequency responses.
 We evaluate the method on our vibrating-plates benchmark and find that it outperforms DeepONets, Fourier Neural Operators and more traditional neural network architectures.

-## Data Download
+## Data

-The data is available from: https://doi.org/10.25625/UWF7RB

 To download the data, we recommend using the script acousticnn/utils/download.py.
-Here we list out the commands to download the available dataset settings:
+Here we list out the commands to download the available dataset settings.
+Please note, that the root_folder must already exist:

 | Setting        | Dataset Download                                             | Dataset Size |
 | ----------- | :----------------------------------------------------------- | ------------ |